All motor vehicle operators must be properly licensed to drive on Maryland public roadways. Motorcyclists are no exception.

-A Class M (motorcycle) license is a stand-alone license that must be acquired separately from the standard Class C noncommercial driver's license.
+A Class M Motorcycle License is a stand-alone license that must be acquired separately from the standard Class C noncommercial driver's license.
 It is not enough to drive a motorcycle with only a standard driver's license, and operating a motorcycle without a Class M license may result in consequences including a fine, suspension of your driver's license, points added to your driving record, and your motorcycle being towed.

+But it is not hard to get a Maryland motorcycle license (although COVID-19 is making it more of a challenge).
 There are several different ways to obtain a motorcycle license in Maryland, and licensing requirements can vary based on different conditions such as age, prior licensing, and experience.Maryland Licensing Requirements

 If you already have a valid Maryland driver's license, the simplest way to obtain a motorcycle license is to complete a Motorcycle Safety Program course.
-All licensed drivers who pass a MVA-approved motorcycle safety course can present their certificate of completion to receive a Class M endorsement on their license.
+All licensed drivers who pass an MVA-approved motorcycle safety course can present their certificate of completion to receive a Class M endorsement on their license.

-The knowledge test will check for an awareness of traffic laws, rules of the road, and safe driving practices.
+The knowledge test will check for awareness of traffic laws, rules of the road, and safe driving practices.
 All of the information from the knowledge test can be found in the Motor Vehicle Administration's Motorcycle Operator Manual, and applicants should familiarize themselves with the manual before seeking their Class M license.
-An on-cycle rider skill test will check that applicants are able to demonstrate a left "U" turn, sharp right turn from a stop, cone weave, normal stop, quick stop, obstacle swerve, and overall control of the motorcycle.
+An on-cycle rider skill test will check that applicants can demonstrate a left "U" turn, sharp right turn from a stop, cone weave, normal stop, quick stop, obstacle swerve, and overall control of the motorcycle.

 New Maryland residents can exchange their valid out-of-state motorcycle license for a Maryland Class M license if they meet the minimum vision requirements.
-If an out-of-state license has been expired for one year or more, the knowledge and rider skill tests are required in addition to the vision test.Fast Track Licensing
+If an out-of-state license has been expired for one year or more, the knowledge and rider skill tests are required in addition to the vision test.

-Fast track license applicants can take the knowledge and skills tests in the same day.
+Fast track license applicants can take the knowledge and skills tests on the same day.
 There is no learner's permit required, and no fourteen-day waiting period between the knowledge and the skills tests.
 If fast track applicants fail the knowledge test on the first try, they will be coached on the correct answers and may re-take the test on the same day.

 After passing the on-cycle rider skill test, applicants are given a provisional license and must maintain a clean driving record for eighteen months before receiving a full Maryland driver's license.
 Provisional drivers under the age of 18 are subject to additional restrictions.
 A Class M learner's permit and the standard Class C learner's permits may be obtained at the same time as long as the applicant passes both the Class M and the Class C knowledge tests.Maryland Motorcycle Safety Program

 At least one safety course is recommended for all motorcyclists, and required for Class M license applicants under age 18.
 Even though Maryland's Motorcycle Safety Program is largely optional, it teaches essential techniques and mental strategies that could make life-and-death differences on the road.
 Motorcycle riding requires even more skill and concentration than driving a car, so it's no surprise that more than 90 percent of motorcycle crashes involve riders with no formal training.